Issues with config loss on HSA/UA

 eg: when the config is still being saved to flash if you power off the device “unexpectedly”, there’s a chance that the change will not get saved, and you will encounter config losses.

-Sometimes, you may experience the “reboot” is taking very long, that’s because of the saving process.
-If you’ve just made changes, please wait for it to auto-reboot (for the saving process to finish); if you’re sure that no new changes are made, it’s still safe to power cycle the device immediately (whatever being saved earlier are still kept).
+Sometimes, when you try to do soft reboot (issue “reboot” command) after firmware upgrade or config save, you may experience the “reboot” is taking very long, that’s because of the saving process.
+If you’ve just made changes, please wait for it to auto-reboot (for the saving process to finish).